Sharing Your Camtasia 9 Video with Others

 After you click the Open button, the upload will start.

-You'll want to tag your video.
+After the upload completes, you'll want to tag your video.
 If you want to keep your video and keep using it, please tag it with "faculty".
 If you would like it to be closed captioned at no cost to you, please tag it with, "closed caption".
 After you have entered your tags, click on the blue Save button.
 After you click on the Save button, click where it says, "Go To My Media."

 This will open your video library, You should look for your newly uploaded video in the library.
 If the video is still processing, you may see the title and a generic video camera icon.
 If that happens, wait until the video is finished processing to proceed.